Fix for Apple's MacOS root password flaw is here

 "When our security engineers became aware of the issue Tuesday afternoon, we immediately began working on an update that closes the security hole," Apple said in a statement.
 The company admitted it "stumbled" with the latest release of MacOS.

 The software update was made available at 8 a.m.
-PT, and Apple said computers would automatically start installing the update later today.
+PT Wednesday and Apple said computers would automatically start installing the update later in the day.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.